ianwu0915/Network_PJ3_BGP_Router/README.md

 ### Aggregation
 We use the route class to check if two routes are neighbor and can be aggregation or not.
-If two route classes is neighbor, we will aggregate them togather.
+If two route classes is neighbor, we will aggregate them together.

 ### Disaggregate
 We use an un-aggregation table to keep track of all the update entry.
 When disaggregate we will withdraw from the